fastify/fastify/test/bundler/README.md

 In some cases, developers bundle their apps for several targets such as serverless applications.
 Even if it's not recommended by Fastify team; we need to ensure we do not break the build process.
-Please note this might result in features behaving differently like the version handling check for plugins.
+Please note this might result in features behaving differently, like the version handling check for plugins.

 ## Test bundlers